gameserverapp/Platform/Documentation/docs/getting_started/other/contribute.md

 ### 2. Fork the repository
 Hit the `For this repository` button.
+This only shows the first time you edit a page.

 ![Contribute 2](/img/getting_started/contribute/contribute_2.jpg)